RepoWidget

-Display live GitHub repository cards on any website — no build tools, no framework, no manual updates.
+Display live GitHub repository cards on any website.
+No build tools, no framework, no manual updates.
 One script tag and one function call.

 Developers and organizations frequently want to showcase their GitHub repositories on portfolios, documentation, or marketing pages.
 The usual approaches all have painful trade-offs: